Loricariichthys melanocheilus

-Loricariichthys melanocheilus is a species of catfish found in the lower Paraná River and Uruguay River basins in South America, where it is known from Argentina and Brazil.
-The species reaches 43 cm (16.9 inches) in standard length and is believed to be a facultative air-breather.
+Loricariichthys melanocheilus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is found in the lower Paraná River and Uruguay River basins in Argentina, Brazil, Paraguay and Uruguay.
+This species reaches a maximum standard length of 43 cm and is believed to be a facultative air-breather.